 We met two young guys that night that worked on the railroads in Montana.
 They told us about their jobs.
 Long hours on the rails.
 We went down by the river and made a bonfire with them.
 Hung out to the wee hours of the night, and went back to the Howdy Hotel in Downtown Forsyth, where a sizable room cost us about $40.

 The next morning we had breakfast in the 24-hour cafe that services the 24-hour rail stop just across the street, (something I will always remember about Nathan is that he was a breakfast kind of guy).
 We walked around the town for a bit of the morning and then we said our goodbyes before we both made our way West.

 Nathan would eventually finish his bike trip in Bellingham, Washington a month or so after out stop in Montana.
 We both found ourselves in New England that same year, me in New Hampshire and him in Vermont.

-This would be the last time I saw Nathan for quick visit to Vermont.
-We enjoyed local and homemade food, baked bread and made Maple Peanut Butter Sandwiches, went to the local brewery, and we hiked through the snow with his trusted companion Chaya, a husky.
+This would be the last time I saw Nathan for a quick visit to Vermont.
+We enjoyed local and homemade food.
+We baked bread and made Maple Peanut Butter Sandwiches.
+We went to the local Vermont breweries.
+And, went hiking through the snow with his trusted companion Chaya, his husky.
 We sat by the fire and talked about the book that he was writing about his Bike Journey.

 Nathan, you are missed every day!
 You were taken to soon, but I am so grateful I was able to know and spend the time I had with you.
 Sending love to your family and those that were most dear to you.
 Love you man!